glfharris/symbols/readme.md

 The Favourites sub-menu can be changed in the source file, just add your desired symbols' decimal unicode id to the list.

+Feel free to suggest any additional symbols to the current set!

 ***

 Lots of inspiration from https://github.com/paladini/anki-greek-letters